 Notes

-- Some people prefer to fry the choshi before adding it to the milk, however, I don't do that.
-Given when the choshi added directly to the milk rice residue extracted from it helps to thicken the milk quickly and also gives extra flavor.
+- Some people like to fry the Choshi before adding it to the milk, but I prefer not to.
+Adding it directly helps to thicken the milk faster with the rice residue and adds a wonderful flavor.

-- I don't add any dry fruits in Choshir Payesh.
-You can obviously add your choice of dry fruits to make it richer.
+- I don't include any dry fruits in my Choshir Payesh, but feel free to add your favorites to make it even richer.

 Nutrition